Concept of introverted space: is extroverted, multidimensional space an illusion?: Volume energy of one doublon

 The dispersion relation for massless particles is linear in momentum $\tilde p= p \dfrac h \Omega$, $p \in \mathbb{N}$, instead of quadratic in $\tilde p$, as for the case of massive particles in a box potential.
 According to Casimir \cite{Casimir1948}, we have to compare quantum fluctuations in the box with discrete spectrum $p$ and frequency $\omega_p= \dfrac {\pi c p }{2\Omega_I}$ to a continuous spectrum.
-This yields the negative energy $E_I$ of the space $I$: \be E_I = \alpha \frac {h c}{4\Omega_I} \left[ \sum_{p=1}^\infty p - \int_1^{\infty} p \mathrm{d}p \right] = - \alpha \frac {h c}{48\Omega_I}, \ee where $\alpha$ is a positive, dimensionless coupling coefficient.
+This yields the negative energy $E_I$ of the space $I$ {\blue as the integral over the energy density $e_I = \frac {\partial E_I}{\partial \Omega_I}$}: \be E_I = \alpha \frac {h c}{4\Omega_I} \left[ \sum_{p=1}^\infty p - \int_1^{\infty} p \mathrm{d}p \right] = - \alpha \frac {h c}{48\Omega_I}, \ee where $\alpha$ is a positive, dimensionless coupling coefficient.
 I have used the Euler--Maclaurin formula in the limit $\epsilon \rightarrow 0$ after renormalization $p \rightarrow p e^{-\epsilon p}$.
 Since all parameters are positive, we see that `space' is accounted for by negative energy, scaling in inverse proportion to the size of the doublon, which proves \eqref{s_Omega} for self-consistency.
 This energy scales like the energy of the gravitational field in Newtonian mechanics and general relativity.
-Therefore, the force---as the derivative of the energy \eqref{EC} with respect to space---can be associated with a gravitational attraction between the nodes, which is transmitted by the spaces.
-The nodes can thus be interpreted as massive objects: elementary particles.
-They are associated with positive energy $U$, while the bulk energy of one doublon/space is negative.
+Therefore, the force---as the derivative of the energy \eqref{EC} with respect to space---can be associated with a gravitational attraction between the nodes, which is transmitted by the spaces. {\blue In general, we may assotiatge the `missing' quantum fluctuations with massless bosonic excitation, called `gravions' from now on.
+Gravitons have negative energy, which can be understood in a similar way as the holes in the conduction band of a semiconductor being identified with positiv charges.
+Gravitons transfer the attractive gravitational force}.

+The nodes can thus be interpreted as massive objects: elementary particles {\blue which are attracted my gravitational forces (except on ultra short and ultra long distances, see below)}.
+They are associated with positive energy $U$.
 In contrast to Newtonian mechanics and in agreement with general relativity (see `gravitational waves' \cite{Einstein1918}), the attraction is a wave phenomenon with time-dependent action.
 The coefficient $\alpha$ can be determined from the measured gravitational constant on Earth, as we will derive in the next section.